acroscopic/TextbookTracker/README.md

 1. Navigate through the chapter tree to find problems
 2. Select a problem and click "Mark as Complete" when finished
-3. Upload your solution document (optional)
-4. Open the document later for review
+3. Open the document later for review

 ## Data Storage

 The application stores your progress locally:

-- `completed_problems.json`: Records which problems you've completed
-- `uploaded_documents/`: Directory containing copies of your uploaded solution files
+- `textbooks.json`

 ## Requirements